 In a year, it could be a holiday, a new car, or bring you that much closer to a deposit on a house.
 With the increased cost of living at the moment, there has never been a better time to quit.

 Try our savings calculator to figure out exactly how much you can save by quitting.

-This figure also included the cost of years of life lost from premature deaths and lost quality of life from living with an illness caused by smoking.
+This figure also included the cost of years of life lost from early deaths and the impact on quality of life from living long-term with an illness caused by smoking.

 Whether it’s for your health, wealth or the environment, there has never been a better time to quit!